-Of course, the things that surround your guinea pig play a huge role in his psychological state and overall health.
+The things that surround your guinea pig play a huge role in his psychological state and overall health.
 Firstly, the cage of your fluffy ball has to be big enough, so that it has enough room to play around.
 Buy various toys to make sure that your pet doesn’t get bored.

 If your guinea pig is fond of running around and hiding, then different wooden structures can become the perfect type of entertainment for it.
 You can also use cardboard boxes to make houses for your little one.

-2. Play with Your Beloved Pet
+2. Play With Your Beloved Pet

 However, always remember that a new pet needs time to get used to you.
 Start by talking to your guinea pig while it’s still in the cage.
 You can also give your hand to the cavy so that it stops being afraid of your smell.

-Bear in mind, that if your guinea pig lives without a cage friend, then you have to try and dedicate around two hours per day to interact with the cavy.
+Bear in mind that if your guinea pig lives without a cage friend, you have to try and dedicate around two hours per day to interact with the cavy.
 You can split your ‘sessions’, but you have to do your best to spend enough time with your beloved pet on a daily basis.